-Did you know that many New Zealand households use a reverse cycle heat pump / air conditioner as a main source of indoor temperature control, however, they may be unaware of how their system works.
+Did you know that many New Zealand households use a heat pump / air conditioner as a main source of indoor temperature control, however, they may be unaware of how their system works.

-With an expected 1.6 billion heat pump / air conditioning units across the globe [1], the purpose and effectiveness of an heat pump / air conditioner are very well known.
+With an expected 1.6 billion heat pump / air conditioning units across the globe[1], the purpose and effectiveness of an heat pump / air conditioner are very well known.
 It offers the benefits of creating a comfortable indoor environment all year round.

 Heat pump / air conditioners serve many purposes and are available in a range of shapes, sizes, and formats to meet the requirements of different homes, offices and commercial premises.